Tongue & Groove or Click Lock?

 Click Lock

-• Click Lock is generally fine to use in coastal areas, as the climatic extremes are typically not that harsh.
+• Click Lock is installed where the climatic extremes are typically not that harsh, specifically in regard to humidity.

 • The floor will be installed in a temperature & humidity controlled environment (typically Office blocks & Hotels).